The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 \emph{\bf \object{BAT99\,80}} was classified as O4~If/WN6 in the BAT99 catalog, suggesting that the clear He\,{\sc i} absorption lines in its spectrum are intrinsic to the WR star.
 In contrast, S08, who reclassified the target to WN5h:a, suggested that the spectrum of the WR star is diluted by a secondary star, causing the apparent absorption.
 However, S08 were not able to detect significant RV variability.
 On the other hand, a substantial X-ray luminosity of $\log L_\text{X} \approx 33.9$\,[\lum] was reported by \citet{Guerrero2008}, potentially related to the presence of WWC in the system.

 Inspection of the optical spectrum leads us to believe that the object is indeed a binary.
 The WR star is hot enough to show a strong N\,{\sc iv}\,$\lambda 4060$ emission and a faint N\,{\sc v}\,$\lambda \lambda 4604, 4620$ emission.
 At this temperature ($\approx 50\,$kK), it does not seem possible to reproduce the multitude of He\,{\sc i} absorptions.
 The companion is therefore cool.
 The N\,{\sc iii} feature may be partially attributed to the O companion.
-Although the solution found in this study provides a better fit to the spectrum, we cannot fully exclude the fact that BAT99\,80 may be a single star.
-Our solution should be regarded as an alternative solution to that presented by H14, who do not assume a secondary star, and therefore derive a significantly higher luminosity.
-A classification of the synthetic spectrum of the secondary implies an O9.5~V spectral class.
-The HRD position of the primary, compared to the BPASS tracks, led us to classify it as w/wb-WR.
+Although the solution found here provides a better fit to the spectrum, we cannot fully exclude the fact that BAT99\,80 may be a single star.
+Our solution should be regarded as an alternative solution to the one presented by H14, who do not assume a secondary star, and therefore derive a significantly higher luminosity.
+A classification of the secondary's synthetic spectrum implies an O9.5~V spectral class.
+The primary's HRD position, compared to the BPASS tracks, lead us to classify it as w/wb-WR.

 \emph{\bf \object{BAT99\,82}} was classified as WN3b in the BAT99 catalog.
 This spectral type was later confirmed by FMG03, who did not detect a periodic RV variation for this object.
 A rather high X-ray luminosity of $\log L_\text{X} \approx 33.2$\,[\lum] was reported by \citet{Guerrero2008}, which motivated H14 to mark this object as a binary candidate.
 However, no feature in the spectrum implies the presence of an additional companion.
-We therefore omitted this object from our analysis.
+We therefore omit this object from our analysis.